Dimension and measure for generic continuous images: Proofs

 \begin{centering}

 \textbf{Acknowledgements}

 \end{centering}

 RB is supported by the Hungarian Scientific Foundation grant no.~72655.
 AF, JMF and JTH were all supported individually by EPSRC Doctoral Training Grants.
-The authors would also like to thank Kenneth Falconer for several helpful comments on the exposition of the article and M\'arton Elekes for drawing our attention to the paper \cite{doug}.
+The authors thank Kenneth Falconer for several helpful comments on the exposition of the article and M\'arton Elekes for drawing their attention to the paper \cite{doug}.
+Finally, the authors thank an anonymous referee for several helpful suggestions.